 Lighten things up with allover mahogany highlights.
 If your natural color is nearly black, this is the perfect way to warm up your 'do.

-Rich & Pigmented
+Rich and Pigmented

 We can't say enough good things about this saturated mahogany hue combined with bouncy, voluminous curls and natural roots.
-(Anyone else experiencing major curl envy right now?)
+Anyone else experiencing major curl envy right now?

 Leave 'em on red.
 If you have naturally dark hair, don't be afraid to brighten things up with ultra-pigmented highlights.

 Show off a multifaceted mahogany hue with tousled beach waves and fresh, touchable layers.

 A deep mahogany hair color is the best way to highlight your bouncy, voluminous curls.